Asghar Farhadi: 2003–2009: Rise to prominence

-In 2009, Farhadi directed his fourth film, About Elly, which won him the Silver Bear for Best Director at the 59th International Berlin Film Festival and also Best Picture at the Tribeca Film Festival.
+In 2009, Farhadi directed his fourth film, About Elly which tackles middle-class families in Iran.
+The film earned critical acclaim with Peter Bradshaw of The Guardian describing it as "an absorbing picture, powerfully acted, disturbing and suspenseful".
+He also compared the film to Roman Polanski's Knife in the Water (1962) and Michaelangelo Antonioni's L'Avventura (1960) adding, "Farhadi also has Michael Haneke's beady eye for the dynamics and symptoms of group guilt."
+The film won Farhadi the Silver Bear for Best Director at the 59th International Berlin Film Festival and also Best Picture at the Tribeca Film Festival.
 The latter film is about a group of Iranians who take a trip to the Iranian beaches of Caspian Sea that turns tragic.
 Film theorist and critic David Bordwell has called About Elly a masterpiece.